Fraud by Misrepresentation

 Experience in similar types of case

-Fraud proceedings are complex, and result in people who have never faced criminal proceedings undergoing the full stress of a state legal prosecution.
-We always advise getting in contact with an appropriately qualified fraud solicitor if you are called by an investigator or are arrested.
+Fraud cases are complex and result in people who have never faced criminal proceedings undergoing the full stress of a state legal prosecution.
+We always advise getting in contact with specialist fraud by misrepresentation solicitors if you are called by an investigator or are arrested.